-Traditional methods such as beaver trapping won't solve your problem for long, trap one and other beavers will quickly move in to fill the void - you'll find yourself trapping repeatedly again and again.
+Getting rid of beavers is a common request.
+Traditional beaver control methods such as using beaver traps for beaver trapping won't solve your problem for long, trap one and other beavers will quickly move in to fill the void - you'll find yourself beaver trapping repeatedly again and again.

 Paint Formula: Use 32 ounces (4 cups) of sand to one gallon of outdoor latex paint and stir often while painting.
 This is important because too much sand will cause the mixture to roll off the tree.
 Also, make only small batches at a time, only as much as you can apply on that one day.
 If you plan to use a gallon of paint, have one gallon custom mixed.
 Pour ½ of it into a spare, new gallon paint bucket from the store.
 Add 2 cups of sand to each gallon can, and have them mixed it in their shaker machines.
 Do not use your favorite expensive paint brush, because this sand formula is rough on brushes.
 Instead, buy a large, thick paint brush just for this special tree project and clean it well between jobs.